pkantue/molomolotech/Marula_Bytes/ShowNotes/The fight for Africa Stolen Treasures.md

 *Cuts to interviews with historians and art experts.*

 **Narrator (V.O.):**
-"Despite growing international pressure, there’s a fear among colonial powers that returning artifacts could trigger a domino effect.
+"Despite growing international pressure, there’s a fear among colonial powers that returning artefacts could trigger a domino effect.
 If they return African treasures, what stops other countries from demanding their own cultural heritage back?
 These museums could lose thousands of significant items, along with millions in tourism revenue."

 *Cut to scenes of empty museum halls in Europe.*